New Series: Amahl Williams Takes Us Inside the Mind of a Marketer

-Stephanie: Few would argue that marketing is increasingly becoming more data-driven.
+nDash: Few would argue that marketing is increasingly becoming more data-driven.
 Do you see this trend reversing eventually?
 Will marketers get “data fatigue” and start to tune this out?
 As someone who lives and breathes data-driven marketing, we’re curious to know your thoughts.

-Amahl: What people truly want is not data but the actionable insight derived from the data.
-Because there are north of 8000 platforms available to marketers now, they have access to all of the data that they’ve ever wanted.
-But, there are also more platforms available to them than they have both the time and budget to test.
+Amahl Williams: What people truly want is not data but the actionable insight derived from the data.
+Because there are north of 8000 platforms available to marketers now, they have access to the data they’ve ever wanted.
+But, there are also more platforms available than they have the time and budget to test.

-Stephanie: So, do you see any changes in data collection?
+So, do you see any changes in data collection?

 Amahl: I think the Amazon Echo’s arrival is definitely going to change things.
 Devices like Echo are taking data to a new level, so much so that it’s creating a new channel.

 Let me give you an example.
 My son touches all screens that he sees.
 He believes he should touch them all because of his interactions with his iPad and iPod.
-It’s very much like in that Steve Jobs movie where his daughter used the Mac, and Steve Jobs started doing epic Steve Jobs things just by looking at that movement that his daughter is doing.
+It’s very much like in that Steve Jobs movie where his daughter used the Mac, and Steve Jobs started doing epic Steve Jobs things just by looking at that movement his daughter is doing.
 My son doesn’t know how to play with the toys any other way.

-Stephanie: Where does this leave us, the marketer, now?
+Where does this leave us, the marketer, now?

 Amahl: Well, because tech adoption will be driven by activity and behavior, if marketers are willing to pay a premium, they’ll now be able to have information about their potential customers while they’re commuting.